earthly/website/blog/_posts/2023-08-17-mail-server-API-goroutines-gmail.md

 In this tutorial, you will learn how to implement a practical idea using concurrency and integrate it using Go functionality and its basic building blocks.
 So let's dive in at the right angle.

-# Overview of Concurrent Mail Server
+## Overview of Concurrent Mail Server

 This tutorial will show you how to set up a concurrent mail server to efficiently send emails, compared to the traditional email method without concurrency.
 You will also discover the benefits of using concurrency in this process.
 Furthermore, you learn to design a simple interface for subscribers to provide details and for users to upload documents of the mail to send.

 But before you dive into that, Let me take you alongside the coast of concurrency and goroutine to get you started.

-## Concurrency and its importance
+## Concurrency and Its Importance

 It would help if you were anxious to know the full depth of concurrency.
 Let's get started.